ReeseSatz/Reddit-Bot/README.md

 # Reddit-Bot
-This ios a reddit bot
+This is a reddit bot